 Pro: HubSpot integrates with Gmail and Outlook (you can work out of HubSpot, or your inbox)

 So many sales reps live in their inbox, and most are either using Outlook or the Gmail suite.
+They need sales software that works where they do.
 HubSpot integrates seamlessly with both.
 This means that while you’re emailing a customer, you can see all of the contact information and lead intelligence available for them.
 You can even enroll contacts into automated sales follow-up sequences, right from your email.

 This is especially helpful for assignment selling — when your sales team assigns educational content to their potential customers to answer most of their questions up front, shortening the sales cycle.
-As you’re communicating with your customers, you can see in real-time which pieces of content they’ve seen and how prepared they may be for your meeting.
+As you’re communicating with your customers, the sales software allows you to see in real-time which pieces of content they’ve seen and how prepared they may be for your meeting.

 Pro: HubSpot offers out-of-the-box reporting for sales reps and managers

-For Professional- and Enterprise-level users, HubSpot offers a tool called Sales Analytics that has pre-built reports you can customize and adjust.
+For Professional- and Enterprise-level HubSpot CRM users, the software offers a tool called Sales Analytics that has pre-built reports you can customize and adjust.
 It’s easy to navigate data, such as sales close-rate reports and trends over time, and you can view them based on one sales rep or the entire team.

 With most other CRMs, these reports need to be custom-built by an operations person who knows the data and can custom configure them.
 In contrast, HubSpot has built the tool so that any rep or sales manager can pull reports up for themselves or their teams, and they don’t have to build them from scratch.